ODM2/ODM2/doc/ODM2Docs/core_results.md

 ODM2 Core: Results
 ==================

-In ODM2, an observation is made up of two elements - an **Action** that is of type "Observation act" and a **Result** that is the outcome of that Action.
+In ODM2, an observation is made up of two elements - an **Action** that is of a type that can have an Observation Result and a **Result** that is the outcome of that Action.
 This is a critical distinction for ODM2 as the separation of Actions and their Results enables:

 1. A single Action may have many Results (e.g., a sample analysis that results in concentration values for many different variables).
-2. Actions may be of many different types (e.g., site visit act, calibration event, sensor deployment, specimen collection, specimen preparation, etc.).
-Many Action types do not have data value Results.
+2. Actions may be of many different types (e.g., "Site visit" Action, "Calibration" Action, "Sensor deployment" Action, "Specimen collection" Action, "Specimen preparation" Action, etc.).
+Many ActionTypes do not have data value Results.
 3. Results may be of many different types (e.g., individual measurement, time series, depth profile, etc.).

-**A Result consists of metadata for one or more data values that are a consequence of an observation act.** The data values themselves are not encoded in the Results entity/table found in the ODM2 Core schema, but rather in a set of linked ResultValues tables.
+**A Result consists of metadata for one or more data values that are a consequence of an observation action.** The data values themselves are not encoded in the Results entity found in the ODM2 Core schema, but rather in a set of linked ResultValues entities.
 The Results entity only encodes metadata describing the data values.
-This is done to enable catalog implementations of ODM2 that would enable data discovery over the metadata, but would not contain the data values themselves.
+This is done to enable catalog implementations of ODM2 that would enable data discovery using the metadata, but would not contain the data values themselves.

 ### ResultTypes ###
-Similar to OGC's Observations & Measurements (O&M), Results can be of many different types to allow for different DataTypes (i.e. integer, float, string, boolean) and for DataValues that vary over additional dimensions (i.e. temporal:TimeSeries, spatial:DepthProfile, other:Spectra).
+Similar to OGC's Observations & Measurements (O&M), Results can be of many different types to allow for different DataTypes (i.e., integer, float, string, boolean) and for DataValues that vary over additional dimensions (i.e., temporal:TimeSeries, spatial:DepthProfile, other:Spectra).
 ResultTypes are chosen from a controlled vocabulary.
 The following are examples of ResultTypes.
 A full list of and [detailed documentation for ResultTypes](ext_results.md) is available.

 * [**Time series coverage:**](ext_results_timeseries.md) A time sequenced set of individual data values (e.g., the time series of dissolved oxygen from an in situ stream sensor deployment).
 * [**Measurement:**](ext_results_measurement.md) A single data value resulting from a sample analysis.